nikolaynikolov/friends/README.md

-"Some episodes are short (5-6 mins), and other are missing.
-This is because the vbox7 team deleted them"
+Some episodes are very short, other are missing.
+This is because the vbox7.com team deleted them.